undergrad-partner-school

 Student to Faculty Ratio

 In 2025, this ratio at College of Coastal Georgia was 22:1.
 That means that there were 22 times more students than teachers at this school.
-According to the most recent information, there are 141 teachers at this school.
-Out of that number, there were 56 male and 85 female faculty members.
+The total number of faculty teaching at the institution is 141.
+Out of that number, there were 56 men and 85 women.
 The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at College of Coastal Georgia.

 Student Population Diversity Graph